-- A colored wristband for each Scout and adult in your unit's contingent (these serve as a meal ticket and identifier). - Information on our Brownsea Island Adventure, if you have participants in that program. - Our camp "Site Information Binder" which contains important forms and schedules for you to reference and use throughout the week. - Information about our leader training schedule and how to register for classes.
+- A colored wristband for each Scout and adult in your unit's contingent (these serve as a meal ticket and identifier). - Program representatives from Brownsea Island, Fish Camp, and Spade Ranch will be onsite to answer questions and give additional instructions for check in. - Our camp "Site Information Binder" which contains important forms and schedules for you to reference and use throughout the week.